BrenPatF/trapit_nodejs_tester/README.md

 |  HTML      |  Module of pure functions that format HTML report output and buffer using Pages     |
 ====================================================================================================
 ```
-Externally-sourced JSON files: The files are from an Oracle project, named {package}.{procedure}_OUT.json:
+Externally-sourced JSON files: The files are from an Oracle project, named {package}.{procedure}_out.json:

 See https://github.com/BrenPatF/trapit_oracle_tester for the project that creates these files (the
-JSON version is not uploaded yet).
+JSON version has now been uploaded as a branch, which will be merged to master soon).

 ```================================================================================================================
 |  File                                       |  Notes                                                         |